Pressed metal ceilings - how do you design and install them?

 Take a look at my Testimonials and read what my customers think about my services.
 I now want your testimonial at the top of this list too.
-Buying pressed tin panels from me will be a home improvement project that you will thoroughly enjoy.
+Buying a pressed metal ceiling from me will be a home improvement project that you will thoroughly enjoy.

-The best way to install pressed tin is to firstly fix ply to the ceiling or walls and then nail the tin to the ply.
+The best way to install pressed metal is to firstly fix ply to the ceiling and then nail the tin to the ply.
 Battens can be used but ply makes the job much easier.
 If your ceiling is made from wood then you won't need to use the ply sub strate.
 The nails used are quite small and barely visible. when they are painted over they will not be seen.

 Some of the smaller patterned panels can be put to great use over the entire ceiling.
 Suitable small designs are Original, Bluebells and Acorns.
-However I sell a greater range of tin ceilings which are of a bigger design.
-Some repeat patterns for tin ceilings are 610 mm x 610 mm (2' x 2').
+However I sell a greater range of metal ceilings which are of a bigger design.
+Some repeat patterns are 610 mm x 610 mm (2' x 2').
 Some of these designs can look spoiled if their edges are trimmed to fit the outer limits of the ceiling.
 There is a way to avoid this happening and my layout and design service makes use of this so that none of these larger designs need to be trimmed.
-When I design tin ceilings I place the beautiful fancy patterns into the middle of the ceiling but I create a border around the edge of the room.
+When I design pressed metal ceilings I place the beautiful fancy patterns into the middle of the ceiling but I create a border around the edge of the room.
 This border needs to be a certain size depending on the exact measurements of your room.
-The next step is to fix tin cornices to the edges of the ceiling.
+The first step is to fix metal cornices to the edges of the ceiling.
 There will be space between your cornices and your lovely centre patterns so I place a smaller border/filler pattern in there to take up the excess space and to highlight your main fancy patterns.
 To create a definition between the central panels and the border panels I use a moulding strip which is a narrow raised accessory which does its job magnificently.
 To add a finishing touch I use rosettes where the moulding strips meet.
 Similarly, I use corner mitre leaves or corner mitre boxes where the cornices meet.
-These accessories can be viewed via the Pressed Tin Accessories page.
+These accessories can be viewed via the pressed metal accessories page.
 A typical ceiling design can be seen below.
-It shows the positioning of the various tin ceiling components:
+It shows the positioning of the various ceiling components:

 Create your masterpiece